-Soar over Alice Springs in a hot air balloon
+Soar over Alice Springs in a hot-air balloon

 Watching the sun rise over the ochre-coloured landscape of the Red Centre in the Northern Territory sure beats a sleep-in.
-During this one-hour hot-air balloon ride with Outback Ballooning, you’ll soar above the majestic MacDonnell Ranges that stretch out for hundreds of kilometres either side of Alice Springs and the historic Owen Springs Reserve, and you may even spot kangaroos or wild camel dashing across the golden plains.
+During this one-hour hot-air balloon ride with Outback Ballooning, you’ll soar above the majestic MacDonnell Ranges that stretch out for hundreds of kilometres either side of Alice Springs and the historic Owen Springs Reserve, and you may even spot kangaroos or wild camels dashing across the golden plains.

 Kayak through ancient gorges in Katherine

 Owned by the Jawoyn people, Nitmiluk National Park boasts a dramatic landscape of 13 towering sandstone gorges, carved out over millennia along the Katherine River.
 Visitors can take a scenic cruise with Nitmiluk Tours to the second gorge, and from there kayakers can paddle as far as the fifth gorge, past tropical grasslands and pandanus trees, ancient rock art, crystal-clear rock pools and waterfalls, spotting wildlife along the way.